In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

-Most EVs get sent off to the dealer to get fixed, because a local mechanic doesn’t have the tools or knowledge to fix an EV system.
+A local mechanic may not have the tools or knowledge to fix an EV system.

 EV Vehicles & Hydrogen Vehicles Not As Good In Certain Environments

 Such as rural areas and hot climates.

-EV Vehicles For Now Rely On Customer Support & Government Subsidies & Support
+Right Now, EV Rely On Customer Support, & Government Subsidies & Support

 Some reports indicate that EVs are economically unsustainable right now because they aren’t profitable on their own in a competitive market.